rebelsky/sams-assorted-musings-reflections/_forthcoming.md

 * Wrote [a short biography](short-bio-2018-05-03).
 The biography was short.
 But the surrounding text grew and grew until it was a normal size musing.
+* Musings keep getting delayed.
+For example, I drafted [the musing on alternate EOCEs] on May 8.
+I didn't end up releasing it until May 16.
+Why?
+Because all the damn marketing stuff occupied my brain in the mean time.
+* Wrote way too much on marketing.

 On particular dates
 -------------------